OUR COMMITMENT TO PRIVACY

 HOW WE SECURE AND HOW LONG WE RETAIN YOUR PERSONAL DATA?

 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this PrivacyNotice, applicable data protectionlaws and regulations and international security standards.All personal data you provide to us is stored on secure servers and accessed and used subject to our security policies and standards.
-Amicus has implemented reasonable physical, technical and managerial controls and safeguards to keep your personal data protected from unauthorized access, disclosure, alteration, and destruction.
+Amicus has implemented reasonable physical, technical and managerial controls and safeguards to keep your personal data protected from unauthorised access, disclosure, alteration, and destruction.
 Such measures may include, but are not limited to: firewalls, access controls, encryption of information while it is in storage, separation of duties, and similar security protocols.

 Access to your personal information is limited to a restricted number of Amicus employees whose duties reasonably require such information and third parties with whom Amicus contracts to carry out business activities on its behalf.
 Our employees have been trained on the importance of privacy and how to handle and manage personal information appropriately and securely.

 We will retain your personal information for no longer than is necessary for the processing purpose(s) for which your information was collected and any other permitted associated purpose.
 Personal data may be retained for a longer duration where applicable laws or regulations require, or allow Amicus to do so.
-Your information that is no longer needed is either irreversibly anonymized (and the anonymized information may be retained) or securely destroyed.
+Your information that is no longer needed is either irreversibly anonymised (and the anonymised information may be retained) or securely destroyed.

 CHOICES ABOUT MARKETING